Welcome to CCA!

 Step 8: Take the Pre-Orientation Survey

-Share what you know about CCA so we can improve orientation!
-Students who complete the pre and post-surveys will receive a gift and an opportunity enter into a drawing!
+Share what you know about CCA, so we can improve orientation!
+Students who complete the pre-orientation survey (and post-) will receive a gift and an opportunity to enter into a drawing!

 Step 9: Join Graduate Student Alliance (GSA) on Facebook

 Graduate Student Alliance directors are fellow students who play an integral role in advocating and funding events for the graduate student community.

 Add "CCA GSA" to your Facebook page and get connected with other current CCA graduate students.

 Email email@example.com more info about graduate student orientation.

 Contact your desired graduate program directly for program-specific information: